Michael Jackson's Thriller (music video): Development

-Michael Jackson's album Thriller was released in November 1982 on Epic Records and spent months at the top of the Billboard 200.
+Jackson's album Thriller was released in November 1982 on Epic Records and spent months at the top of the Billboard 200.
 It was backed by successful music videos for the singles "Billie Jean" and "Beat It", which are credited for raising creative standards for music videos and demonstrating their promotional power.

 In June 1983, Thriller was displaced from the top of the Billboard 200 chart by the Flashdance soundtrack.
 It briefly regained the position in July, before being displaced by Synchronicity by the Police.
 Jackson urged the Epic executives Walter Yetnikoff and Larry Stessel to help conceive a plan to return the album to the top of the charts.

 The horror-themed "Thriller" had not been planned for release as a single.
 Epic saw it as a novelty song; Yetnikoff asked, "Who wants a single about monsters?"
-Jackson's manager Frank DiLeo suggested making a music video for it, and recalled telling Jackson: "It's simple—all you've got to do is dance, sing, and make it scary."
+Jackson's manager, Frank DiLeo, suggested making a music video, and recalled telling Jackson: "It's simple—all you've got to do is dance, sing, and make it scary."
 According to Vanity Fair, Jackson preferred "benign Disney-esque fantasies where people were nice and children were safe", which ensured the video would be "creepy-comical, not genuinely terrifying".

 In early August, after seeing his horror film An American Werewolf in London (1981), Jackson contacted the director John Landis.
 At the time, commercial directors did not direct music videos, but Landis was intrigued.
 He wanted to make a theatrical short rather than a standard music video, and hoped to use Jackson's celebrity to return theatrical shorts to popularity.
 Landis and Jackson conceived a short film shot on 35mm film with the production values of a feature film, with a budget of $900,000, much larger than any previous music video.
+Landis said the final video cost $500,000, around 10 times more than the average music video at the time.